sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 events manually or to import the presentation file as a text file, as described in the previous section.
 Note that some Presentation files that contain comments at the end of the file may not be supported.
-If you are not able to import a Presentation file, try removing any comments from the end of the file.
-If it still does not work, try importing the Presentation file as a text file as described in the previous section.
+If importing a Presentation file fails, try removing any comments from the end of the file.
+If it still does not work, try importing the Presentation file as a text file, as described in the previous section.

-Note: the presentation file contains more events (such as reaction time) compared to the raw EEG data file (this is actually why we are importing such file).
-The function will automatically ignore additional events when events are aligned.
+Note: The presentation file contains more events (such as reaction time) than the raw EEG data file, which is why we are importing it.
+Once events are aligned, the function will automatically remove duplicate events.

 ### Importing E-Prime information files

 The E-prime format is highly configurable, so you may use the ASCII importer to import data files.
-Use menu item <font color=brown>File → Import event info → from E-Prime ASCII (text) file</font>, which is the same as calling the <font color=brown>Import data → From ASCII/float file or Matlab array</font> menu item.
+Use the <font color=brown>File → Import event info → from E-Prime ASCII (text) file</font> menu item, which is the same as calling the <font color=brown>Import data → From ASCII/float file or Matlab array</font> menu item.
 Configure the interface with the name of the E-Prime columns to import the event file.
-It might be necessary in some cases to export the E-Prime to a tab-delimited file first (for example in a spreadsheet application) and edit some of the columns information that might not be read correctly under Matlab.
-Send us your E-Prime files (at eeglab at sccn.ucsd.edu) so we may tailor the ASCII import menu for E-Prime files.
+In some cases, it might be necessary to export the E-Prime to a tab-delimited file first (for example, in a spreadsheet application) and edit some of the column information that might not be read correctly under Matlab.
+Please send us your E-Prime files (at eeglab at sccn.ucsd.edu), so we may tailor the ASCII import menu for E-Prime files.

 ### Importing Neuroscan .DAT information files

-A sample .DAT file [TEST.DAT](http://sccn.ucsd.edu/eeglab/download/TEST.DAT) associated a sample the continuous [TEST.CNT](http://sccn.ucsd.edu/eeglab/download/TEST.CNT) are available for download for testing purposes.
-Both the .DAT file and the .CNT files must contains the same number of events (in this case 100).
-After importing the CNT file into EEGLAB, to import the .DAT file linked , select menu item <font color=brown>File → Import epoch info → From Neuroscan .DAT info file</font>.
+A sample .DAT file [TEST.DAT](http://sccn.ucsd.edu/eeglab/download/TEST.DAT) associated with the sample [TEST.CNT](http://sccn.ucsd.edu/eeglab/download/TEST.CNT) continuous file are available for download for testing purposes.
+Both the .DAT file and the .CNT files must contain the same number of events (in this case 100).
+After importing the CNT file into EEGLAB, to import the .DAT file, select menu item <font color=brown>File → Import epoch info → From Neuroscan .DAT info file</font>.
 After selecting the file to import, a second window appears:

 ![Image:Pop_loaddat.gif](/assets/images/Pop_loaddat.gif)

 In .DAT files, there must be a reaction time (in milliseconds) for each epoch.
-However, depending on experiment design there may be no reaction time in a given epoch.
+However, depending the experiment design, there may be no reaction time in a given epoch.
 Then one has to use a code value for reaction time latencies in these epochs.
 For instance, you might decide that a value of *1000* (ms) would indicate that the subject did not respond.